-Stunning members-only two-mile stretch of the River Wye between Ross and Hereford famous for its salmon and barbel fishing
+Stunning members-only two-mile stretch of the River Wye between Ross and Hereford famous for salmon and barbel fishing

 10 good reasons to join the coarse and salmon syndicates